OpenMDAO/OpenMDAO-Framework/docs/resources/style.rst

 ++++++++++++++++++++++++++

 The following sections can be included in a docstring, but in may cases, are optional.
-You cannot use actual underlined headings to identify each section of a docstring because Sphinx will complain.
-It is possible to use italics (or bold) for a "heading," but you have to be careful with Sphinx.
-You must leave a blank line between the section name (e.g., Parameters, Raises) and any parameters or other information.
-Also, if you plan to include a code example in the user docs, be aware that a "heading" could cause issues with Sphinx.
-We have used italicized headings (indicated by the asterisks) in some examples.
-You may omit headings and just follow the general order below.
+You cannot use underlined headings to identify sections of a docstring because Sphinx will complain.
+It is possible to use italics (or bold) for a section heading, but you have to be careful with Sphinx.
+You must leave a blank line between the section heading (e.g., *Parameters, Raises*) and any parameters or other information.
+Also, if you plan to include a code example in the user docs, be aware that a heading could cause issues with Sphinx.
+We have used italicized headings (indicated by the asterisks) in some examples to show how it is done.
+It is easier to omit headings, and in most cases, the information will be clear to users; however, for optional sections, such as *Raises, Notes, References,* and *Examples,* they are desirable.

 1. **Short Summary**